vlstill/presentations/tedi/pres.md

   - extra memory consumption
   - speed of operations
 - most of my work aims here
+- I will primarily use bounded ordering of instructions

 ## Aims of the Work